FACT CHECK: 4 Claims From Trump's Tax Speech

 He's right that on Wednesday, the Commerce Department announced that the economy grew at a 3 percent rate in the second quarter.
 This was an upward revision from a previously announced 2.6 percent (and will still be revised again).

-But he's making it sound as if growth during his administration is already appreciably faster than it was during the Obama administration.
+But he is making it sound as if growth during his administration is already appreciably faster than it was during the Obama administration.
 That's not true.
 Quarterly GDP growth during the Obama presidency did hit 3 percent several times.

 There's a technicality here, though: Trump used the phrase "on a yearly basis."
 If he's talking about calendar years, he's right, but barely.
 According to Commerce Department data, annual GDP growth during Obama's presidency hit a high of 2.9 percent in 2015 — so, just shy of 3 percent.
-But then, if he's measuring any given 12-month period, he's not right; year-over-year GDP growth was at times over 3 percent during the Obama presidency.
+But then, if he is measuring any given 12-month period, he's not right; year-over-year GDP growth was at times over 3 percent during the Obama presidency.

 Either way, that 3 percent rate he pulled out is how annual growth would look if growth from the second quarter were to hold for a full year.
-Reporting the GDP rate in this annual way makes it easier to show if growth was faster in, say, this quarter than it was in prior years.
+Reporting the GDP rate in this annual way makes it easier to show whether growth was faster in, say, this quarter than it was in prior years.
 But once again, it still has that hypothetical aspect to it.

 And that leads to a more important point here: Many economists believe that sustained 3 percent growth, like Trump says he can help create, is unlikely.
 The Committee for a Responsible Federal Budget earlier this year tried to game out how that kind of GDP growth could happen.
-Their outlook was not rosy.
+Its outlook was not rosy.

 "By our estimates, returning capital growth, productivity growth, and prime-age labor force participation to where they were in the 1990s would result in 2.9-percent growth," they wrote.
 And getting to those levels, they added, would be "an unlikely scenario given recent trends."